 Joe and I were at a medical conference, where back then a brand new piece of office equipment was being demonstrated.
 It was small enough that doctors could have one in their office and use it to check patient’s bone density in their ankle.
 Much to my and my husband’s chagrin that despite living this supposedly ideal lifestyle, my ankle check revealed that in my early 40’s I was osteopenic already.

 If I had not been married to a brilliant, cutting edge naturopathic physician I would have developed full blown osteoporosis within a few years well before menopause.
-I would have been put on a bisphosphonate.
+I would have been put on an anti-resorptive bone drug.
 So in addition by now I surely could have developed osteoporosis of the jaw, esophageal cancer and irregular heartbeat which is called atrial fibrillation or I could have broken both femurs and both hips.

-Three years is now considered the longest time that anyone should be on one of the bisphosphonate drugs.
+Three years is now considered the longest time that anyone should be on one of these drugs.

 Well I’m now 66, so I would have been taking them for 26 years already; actually I’d probably be dead.
 Fortunately for me Joe knew about very recently developed genetic tests that were just becoming available to clinicians.
 And one of the test panels evaluated a number genetic risks for osteoporosis.
 We ran the osteoporosis panel on me and we discovered my need for what back then was considered a really outrageous amount of vitamin D.

 I need 10,000 IU of vitamin D every day just to get my levels up to normal range.
 An amount that is still unusually high but it’s less exotic now since we know that most people need at least 2000 IU daily.
 Back then the nutrition authorities said that it wasn’t safe to take more than 400 IU of vitamin D per day.